tdinh4/tdinh4.github.io/about.md

 For information about side projects I've done (neural nets, reinforcement learning, Kaggle stuff, sports, etc), check out my <a href="https://github.com/adeshpande3"  target="_blank">github</a>.

-Actively looking for an internship in the summer of 2017.
+~~Actively looking for an internship in the summer of 2017.~~, but do contact me if you think there's room for collaboration.

 ### Contact me